-Many kind of animals including leopard, wild buffalo, cow, hog, cock, peacock, spotted deer, jackals, goat and wild cat; mongoose, red mouth monkey, black mouth baboon, porcupine, squirrel, hare, pangolin and bobcat etc were seen in Mymensingh and Madhupur Forests in the past.
+Many kinds of animals including leopard, wild buffalo, cow, hog, cock, peacock, spotted deer, jackals, goat, and wild cat; mongoose, red mouth monkey, black mouth baboon, porcupine, squirrel, hare, pangolin, and bobcat, etc were seen in Mymensingh and Madhupur Forests in the past.
 Even only three to four decades ago, many of the wild animals were available in the forests and jungles, said Divisional Forest official sources.

 Besides, a large number of birds including hawk, kite, vulture, mynah, nightingale, swallow, owl, pigeon, dove, skylark, sparrow, woodpecker, parakeet, different varieties of martin, dove and king fisher were available in the forests.

-The number of these wild animals has greatly reduced in the forests following food crisis due to unusual decrease of trees and plants in Madhupur and Bhaluka Sal Forests.
+The number of these wild animals has greatly reduced in the forests following the food crisis due to the unusual decrease of trees and plants in Madhupur and Bhaluka Sal Forests.

 Contacted, Md.
 Moyeen Uddin Khan, Deputy Conservator of Forest in Mymensingh said that there are about 71,000 acres of government reserved forest in greater Mymensingh.
 Out of the total land, 29,000 acres of forest land have been grabbed forcibly and the occupied land is being used for banana and pineapple cultivation, said the official.

-For preservation of wild animals, the government has taken initiatives including to make fruit orchards, plantation of medicinal plants needed for wild animals.
-The local people should be made aware about the importance of wild animals needed for a balanced environment, the official added.
+For preservation of wild animals, the government has taken initiatives including making fruit orchards, plantation of medicinal plants needed for wild animals.
+The local people should be made aware of the importance of wild animals needed for a balanced environment, the official added.